 They love to round the day off with a few drinks in a crowded bar talking drivel with some businessman, who’s hoping to score after a busy day at the office.

 No chance with my happily married friends, but they’re extroverts so they thoroughly relish playing the light-hearted flirting game.

-Whilst it’s just verbal banter to my friends, it’s my worst nightmare.
-Firstly, I don’t like crowded places.
+While it’s just verbal banter to my friends, it’s my worst nightmare.

-Secondly, I hate idle chit-chat (give me a D & M any day), and thirdly, although I cover it well, I’m socially awkward.
+Firstly, HSI’s don’t usually like crowded places.
+Secondly, they find it uncomfortable to make idle chit-chat (give me a D & M any day), and thirdly, although they cover it well, they are often socially awkward.

 Extroverts Crave Attention

 I don’t mean in a bad way.
 They wouldn’t get much pleasure from spending a quiet day just gardening or sitting on the couch with the cat and a good book.

 No no no…they need to be off doing something now, with something planned for this evening, and for tomorrow, and maybe even next weekend.
 They have endless energy!

 I love them, they’re uplifting, gregarious, and highly engaging.
 BUT, they also wear me out!

 After an evening with them, I feel like I’ve just done 5 rounds with Mike Tyson…totally spent.
 While they go off looking for the next fun time!
 Does any of this resonate with you?